se-edu/addressbook-level1/README.md

   Parent directory is valid if it exists.<br>
   Note for non-Windows users: if the file already exists, it must be a 'regular' file.<br>

-> When running the program inside Eclipse, there is a way to set command line parameters before running the program.
+> When running the program inside IntelliJ, there is a way to set command line parameters before running the program.

 -----------------------------------------------------------------------------------------------------